-1.4 Sectoral Goals, Objectives, Targets and Strategies
+1.3 Sectoral Goals, Objectives, Targets and Strategies

-Health Sector goals and objectives are clearly identified in key high level policy documents such as the National Health Policy 2016 (NHP), SDGs3, SSSHDP II, NHA, etc. The National Health Policy 2016 is made with a vision of Universal Health Coverage for all Nigerians and specifically states that its goal is to strengthen Nigeria's Health System, particularly the primary health care sub-system so as to deliver quality, effective, efficient, equitable, accessible, affordable, acceptable and comprehensive health care services to all Nigerians.
-This reinforces the mission of the SSHDP II of ensuring the delivery of quality health care services to all people of Sokoto State by providing clear policy direction and implementing all necessary health plans with the participation of relevant stakeholders.
-The SSSHDP goal is to ensure healthy lives and promote well-being of all citizens of Sokoto State across all ages.
+Health Sector goals and objectives are clearly identified in key high level policy documents such as the National Health Policy 2016 (NHP), SDGs3, SSSHDP II, NHA, etc. The National Health Policy 2016 is made with a vision of UHC for all Nigerians and specifically states that its goal is to strengthen Nigeria's Health System, particularly the PHC sub-system so as to deliver quality, effective, efficient, equitable, accessible, affordable, acceptable and comprehensive health care services to all Nigerians.
+This reinforces the mission of the SSSHDP II of ensuring the delivery of quality health care services to all people of Sokoto State by providing clear policy direction and implementing